eNOVAAerospace/flight_track/README.md

 ![img_4.png](library/readme/aqszqscv.png)

-If you want to edit the coordinate filter, you may open the "square_coordinates.txt" file shown one the screenshot, we will go through it quickly.
+If you want to edit the coordinate filter, you may open the "square_coordinates.txt" file shown on the screenshot; we will go through it quickly.

 ![img_5.png](library/readme/rdfgvbn.png)